Job Opportunity: Executive Secretary of the WA State Noxious Weed Control Board

 Thank you for your invasive ivy specimens!

 The Washington State Noxious Weed Control Board would like to thank everyone who sent in invasive ivy specimens for our project to determine whether Atlantic ivy, Hedera hibernica (commonly called English ivy), is still the more abundant species compared to English ivy, Hedera helix.
-We are now identifying and processing the the almost 300 samples we received.
-Check back for updates and see our ivy project page to find out more.
+We are finishing up our report and genetic testing of a smaller set of samples.
+We should have our report posted this summer.

 Changes to the Washington State Noxious Weed List for 2018